tomitribe/tomcat-session-replication/README.md

 The Httpd Load Balancer is available in `http://localhost:8080/`.
 This will load balance the application between the two Tomcat nodes.
 It also uses a Sticky Session to keep the current user in the same node if possible.

 Also available in `http://localhost/balancer-manager` is the Httpd Load Balancer Manager.
-By using this address, is it possible to check several stats about the Load Balancer.
+By using this address, it is possible to check several stats about the Load Balancer.

-When using the Httpd Load Balancer to simulate a failover, due to the nature of Docker and a bug in Httpd (https://bz.apache.org/bugzilla/show_bug.cgi?id=54657), stopping one of the Tomcat Docker containers won't work correctly, since Httpd will be stuck in a 502 and unable to perform a DNS lookup to the balancing member.
+When using the Httpd Load Balancer to simulate a failover, due to the nature of Docker and a bug in Httpd (https://bz.apache.org/bugzilla/show_bug.cgi?id=54657), stopping one of the Tomcat Docker containers won't work correctly, since Httpd will be stuck in a 502 error status and unable to perform a DNS lookup to the balancing member.
+In this case, due to the bug, Httpd is not able to remove the failing member from the Load Balancer group.

 There is still a way to simulate a failure, by using the Httpd Load Balancer Manager in `http://localhost/balancer-manager`.
-Just click the `Worker URL` in the page for the Tomcat instance you wish to remove from the Load Balancer, and hit `On` on the `Disabled` section and then `Submit`.
+Just click the `Worker URL` in the page for the Tomcat instance you wish to remove from the Load Balancer, and hit `On` in the `Disabled` section and then `Submit`.

 Try accessing `http://localhost:8080/` again and the Load Balancer should send the request to the remaining node.